On the homotopy type of intersections of two real Bruhat cells: Introduction

 For each ancestry $\varepsilon$, we define a smooth contractible submanifold $\BLS_\varepsilon \subset \BL_\sigma$ of codimension $d = \dim(\varepsilon)$.
 For a fixed reduced word, such submanifolds are disjoint and their union is $\BL_\sigma$.
 This decomposition is not as nice as might be desired.
 In particular, except in the simplest cases, it does not satisfy Whitney's condition: Example \ref{example:bcbabdcb} exhibits ancestries $\varepsilon_0$ and $\varepsilon_1$ such that

 Nevertheless, a dual construction is possible.

-\begin{theo} For $\sigma \in S_{n+1}$ there exist a finite CW complex $\BLC_\sigma$ and a continuous map $i_\sigma: \BLC_\sigma \to \BL_\sigma$ with the following properties: \begin{enumerate} \item{The map $i_\sigma$ is a homotopy equivalence.} \item{The cells $\BLC_\varepsilon$ of $\BLC_\sigma$ are labeled by ancestries $\varepsilon$.
+\begin{theo} For $\sigma \in S_{n+1}$, there exist a finite CW complex $\BLC_\sigma$ and a continuous map $i_\sigma: \BLC_\sigma \to \BL_\sigma$ with the following properties: \begin{enumerate} \item{The map $i_\sigma$ is a homotopy equivalence.} \item{The cells $\BLC_\varepsilon$ of $\BLC_\sigma$ are labeled by ancestries $\varepsilon$.
 For each ancestry $\varepsilon$ of dimension $d$, the cell $\BLC_\varepsilon$ has dimension $d$.} \end{enumerate} \end{theo}

 The desired CW complex $\BLC_\sigma$ and the homotopy equivalence are constructed in Section \ref{section:CW}.
 The recursive step is provided by Lemma \ref{lemma:topolemma}, a topological result similar to many well known results but for which we could not locate a published proof.
+The CW complex $\BLC_\sigma$ is, roughly speaking, a dual cell structure to the stratification (see \cite{Hatcher}, Section 3.3, particularly the figure in page 232).
 The construction is reasonably explicit, but the description of the glueing maps is not as direct as might be desired.
 For a small value of $n$ and an explicit $\sigma$, the CW complex $\BLC_\sigma$ can be constructed by hand.
 We shall construct $\BLC_\sigma$ explicitly for several examples in the text and this is how we prove the first two items of Theorem~\ref{theo:one}.

 Figures \ref{fig:563412CW} and \ref{fig:563412}, for instance, show a connected component of $\BLC_\sigma$, $\sigma = 563412 = a_2a_1a_3a_2a_4a_3a_5a_4a_2a_1a_3a_2 \in S_6$.
 In Figure \ref{fig:563412}, cells of dimension $0$ are indicated by boxed ancestries and cells of dimension $1$ by edges.
 Cells of dimension $2$ are shown in Figure \ref{fig:563412CW}: there are two octagons and two hexagons.
 There are no cells of dimension $3$ or higher.
 It should be clear from Figure \ref{fig:563412CW} that this is homotopically equivalent to $\Ss^1$, as claimed in the second item of Theorem~\ref{theo:one}.